jokka85/jfwFramework/README.md

 ## Getting Started

-Currently, the only way to download all of the files is to either create a clone of the git repository or download the files directly from bitbucket.
+Currently, the only way to obtain all of the files is to either create a clone of the git repository or download the files directly.

 ### Prerequisites

-The current configuration has only been tested on the fllowing
+The current configuration has only been tested on the following
 ```
 PHP 7.0
 Apache 2.4.23